Jkliop09/contentshield/README.md

 ## Content Guardian API Documentation

 You can use the Content Guardian API to moderate text and images programmatically.
+**API Key Required:** All API requests must include a valid `X-API-Key` header.
+You can generate an API key from the main application page.

 ### API Endpoints